 The Loan Estimate

 Other Additional Steps that need to be Implemented The next step in this process is the Comparison of how much you the buyer will likely pay out in Principal and Interest for the next 5 years.
-By doing this comparison you the buyer can compare this loan with other Lender’s loans. such as if the Loan can be assumed or transferred to another buyer without changing the terms.If the Lender can transfer your loan to a service company and the prices in penalties you will pay if you are late with your payment.
-There are also other Considerations now as those steps are being processed the Underwriter has also ordered a Survey of the property to verify the Legal Property lines so there will be no dispute over the Property lines.
-The title company will perform a search on the home title so make sure that there are no liens, claims, unpaid taxes judgments, or unpaid HOA dues on the property.
+By doing this comparison you the buyer can compare this loan with other lender’s loans. such as if the loan can be assumed or transferred to another buyer without changing the terms.If the lender can transfer your loan to a service company and the prices in penalties you will pay if you are late with your payment.
+There are also other Considerations now as those steps are being processed the underwriter has also ordered a Survey of the property to verify the Legal Property lines so there will be no dispute over the Property lines.
+The title company will perform a search on the home title so make sure that there are no liens, claims, unpaid tax judgments, or unpaid HOA dues on the property.

 The next step is for the title.
 What is a Title?
 Here is the legal definition of the word Title.
 “The Title is the legal documentation that includes the specifics about the property that you are purchasing and who owns it in the form of a deed.
 A Title company is a company involved in examing and insuring title claims for real estate purposes.
 The Title company will also buy an insurance policy on the title to guarantee the title is clear and free so that it can be legally transferred to the new owner.
 The title company will also buy an insurance policy on the tile to guarantee the title is clear and free so that it can be legally transferred to the new owner.